Blog

 The logistics of patient care are not the only activities that take up time.
 Which clinician hasn’t struggled to find resolutions for IT glitches, confusing workflows, scheduling problems, or critical HR questions?
 It’s often these secondary tasks that disrupt the productivity of healthcare professionals, distracting them from their work and diminishing morale.
 The right generative AI platforms can streamline these processes.

-In both cases, healthcare organizations can use text-based generative AI applications to answer some of the common or simple questions that clinicians are asking.
+In both cases, healthcare organizations can use text-based generative AI applications, often in the form of chatbots, to answer some of the common or simple questions that clinicians are asking.
 The natural language processing capabilities that underscore this technology can decipher the nuances of each healthcare professional’s questions, producing a personalized response that resolves issues faster.

 As a result, healthcare workers will spend less time resolving administrative or operational issues and can gain greater trust in leadership.